Jos3f/Locality-Sensitive-Hashing/README.md

 # Locality-Sensitive-Hashing
-Implementation of Locality Sensitive Hashing (LSH) for similarity comparison in large data sets.
+Implementation of Locality Sensitive Hashing (LSH) for similarity comparison between documents in large data sets.

 This code was implemented and by [@jos3f](https://github.com/hkindbom/ID2222-Data-Mining) and  [@hkindbom](https://github.com/hkindbom).